Jean Segura Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks 16th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Cubs pitching staff is 18th in the league with a collective 8.7 strikeouts per nine innings.

-- The Cubs' 3.36 team ERA ranks fourth across all MLB pitching staffs.
+- The Cubs have the second-ranked team ERA across all MLB pitching staffs (3.32).

-- Cubs pitchers combine to surrender 26 home runs (0.8 per game), the third-fewest in baseball.
+- The Cubs give up the third-fewest home runs in baseball (27 total, 0.8 per game).

-- Smyly (3-1) takes the mound for the Cubs in his seventh start of the season.
-He has a 2.83 ERA in 35 2/3 innings pitched, with 29 strikeouts.
+- Wesneski (2-1 with a 3.49 ERA and 17 strikeouts in 28 1/3 innings pitched) makes the start for the Cubs, his seventh of the season.

-- The lefty's last appearance came on Monday against the Washington Nationals, when he went seven innings, surrendering one earned run while allowing six hits.
+- His most recent appearance came on Tuesday against the Washington Nationals, when the righty threw six innings, surrendering one earned run while giving up five hits.

+- The 25-year-old has amassed a 3.49 ERA and 5.4 strikeouts per nine innings in six games this season, while allowing a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.